proteanhq/protean/docs/guides/domain-definition/aggregates.md

     `Customizing Persistence schemas` for more information.
     <!-- FIXME Add link to customizing persistence schemas -->

+### `stream_category`

+The stream to which the aggregate outpus events and processes commands from.
+The category is automatically derived as the `underscore` version of the aggregate's name, but can be overridden.
+E.g. `User` has `user` as the automatic stream category, `OrderItem` will have `order_item`.

+The stream category is used by all elements in the aggregate's cluster, including Command Handlers and Event Handlers to determine the event or command stream to listen to.

 ## Associations

 Protean provides multiple options for Aggregates to weave object graphs with